Solar Blog & Information | Paradise Energy Solutions

 At Paradise Energy, we gather all our customers' credits to sell directly to a broker, relieving our customers of the hassle and ensuring they get the best possible price for their credits.

-Our SERC management service comes at a cost of 6% of the sale amount for each credit, with a minimum charge of $4 per credit.
+Our SERC management service costs 6% of the sale amount for each credit, with a minimum charge of $4 per credit.

 The frequency at which we sell SRECs we manage varies by state.
 In Ohio and Virginia, we conduct sales once annually, while in Pennsylvania, Maryland, and New Jersey, we have the opportunity to sell them twice a year.